-On August 18, 1942 Marines from L Company 3rd Battalion, 5th Marines began a combat patrol that became known as Matanikau One.
+On August 18, 1942 Marines from L Company 3rd Battalion, 5th Marines began a combat patrol on Guadalcanal that became known as Matanikau One.
 The Marines probed six miles westward to the Matanikau River the Marines found that the Japanese had set up a strong defensive position at the mouth of the Matanikau River.
 Their mission was to cross the river upstream and attack the Japanese position at the mouth.
-Six days earlier on August, 12, 1942 the Divisional intelligence officer, Col. Frank Goettge had lost his life and 21 men in a 25 man amphibious landing on the western side of the Matanikau.
+Six days earlier on August, 12, 1942 the Divisional intelligence officer, Col Frank Goettge had lost his life and 21 men in a 25 man amphibious landing on the western side of the Matanikau River.

 Killed In Action

-On August 19, 1942 at dawn the Japanese spotted the Marines atop Hill 73 and brought mortars and small arms fire onto the position.
+On August 19, 1942 at dawn the Japanese spotted the Marines atop Hill 73 and directed mortars and small arms fire against them.
 During this action Sgt John Harold Branic was hit and Killed In Action (KIA) and was buried by his company on the hilltop.

 During 1992, work commenced on the Guadalcanal Memorial on on Skyline Ridge atop Hill 73.
 While excavating the top of the hill the remains of a Marine were found and a ring with the initials "J. H. B." on the band.
 Afterwards, the Central Identification Laboratory in Hawaii (CILHI) investigated the site and recovered the remains found at the site.
 Reportedly, the ring with initials found with the remains was held by a Solomon Islander and was not turned over.
 On Guadalcanal, a plaque for the unknown warrior was placed at the center of the memorial once completed.